-The survival of crocodiles in their first year on the ranch is show in Table 3.
-The first two years were notably unsuccessful, but by the fourth year survival had increased from 10 to 93%.
+The survival rate of crocodiles during their first year on the ranch is shown in Table 3.
+The first two years were notably unsuccessful, but from 1987 to 1989 survival rates ranged from 71-88%.
+Overcrowding and heating problems were the main factors responsible for the low survival rate in 1990.

-Local wildlife and veterinary staff have twice visited crocodile farms in Zimbabwe in 1984 and 1987; Zambia in 1987; Kenya 1987 and 1988, and emphasis has been place on the training of local management.
+Local wildlife and veterinary staff have twice visited crocodile farms in Zimbabwe in 1984 and 1987; Zambia in 1987; Kenya 1987 and 1988, and emphasis has been placed on the training of local management.
 An attempt in 1987 to have the farm assisted by an outside company claiming expertise was unsuccessful.
-Subsequently the policy to training local managment was assisted by WWF-International who organized an African crocodile specialist to visit the farm in August 1988 (Hutton, 1988).
+Subsequently the policy of training local management was assisted by WWF-International who organized an African crocodile specialist to visit the farm in August 1988 (Hutton, 1988).